uselagoon/lagoon-cli/docs/commands/lagoon_add_openshift.md

 ### Options

 ```
   -C, --consoleUrl string         ConsoleURL of the openshift
   -h, --help                      help for openshift
   -I, --id int                    ID to assign the Openshift in Lagoon
+  -m, --monitoringConfig string   Configuration for monitoring (JSON)
   -N, --name string               Name of the Openshift to be used in Lagoon
   -P, --projectUser string        Project user to use
   -R, --routerPattern string      Router pattern to use
   -S, --sshHost string            SSH host address
   -s, --sshPort string            SSH port number
   -T, --token string              Openshift token used to access the cluster
 ```

 ### Options inherited from parent commands